teateatea/heartbreaker/Character Creation/1) Creating a New Character.md

 Roll three d20s, and place the digits in consecutive order.
 This is your debt to the Martel Company. *For example, if you roll 14, 16, and 8, then your debts amount to 14,168 [[Money|Silver Pieces (SP)]].*
 <br>
 ### 6. Buy Equipment
 You have access to the full Martel Armory.
-You may spend as much money as you wish to equip yourself for adventure, consulting the equipment lists under ***Equipment, p42***.<!-- #Revisit --> The cost of each item is added to your debt to the Martel Company.
+You may spend as much money as you wish to equip yourself for adventure. <!--consulting the equipment lists under ***Equipment, p42***.  --> The cost of each item is added to your debt to the Martel Company.

 - **[[OSE - 01-2 - Equipment List (HSI) - 2020-11-25 v1-1.pdf|Equipment List PDF]]**